Surgical Procedures: Colectomy

 • Infection.

-• Damage to nearby organs like the bladder, ureter, blood vessels, and/or small intestines.
+• Damage to nearby organs like your bladder, ureter, blood vessels, and/or small intestines.

-• Incisional hernia (This is when tissue in the belly pushes through the muscle.
+• Incisional hernia (This is when tissue in your belly pushes through the muscle.
 It can look like a lump and can be painful or tender when touched).

 • Adhesion/scar tissue (An adhesion is scar tissue that joins 2 pieces of tissue that should not be joined.
 They are often painless and do not need treatment.
 Serious cases can cause a blockage in the bowel or limit blood flow.)